AI Search and Answer Engines

 Freshness failure.
 Search-connected systems can still retrieve stale, cached, region-specific, or low-quality pages.

-Publisher collapse.
+Publisher erosion.
 If answer engines consume content without sending meaningful traffic or compensation, the supply of high-quality public information can degrade.

 Manipulated visibility.
 Search optimization may shift from ranking pages for humans to placing machine-readable claims where answer engines will retrieve them.

 Personalized reality.
-AI Mode-style systems can move from universal results toward personalized answer streams, making it harder to compare what different people were told.
+AI Mode-style systems can move from shared results toward personalized answer streams, making it harder to compare what different people were told.

 Governance Requirements